twitter/communitynotes/content/_index.md

 ## Community Notes: a collaborative way to add helpful context to Tweets and keep people better informed

-Community Notes aims to create a better informed world, by empowering people on Twitter to collaboratively add helpful notes to Tweets that might be misleading.
+Community Notes aims to create a better-informed world, by empowering people on Twitter to collaboratively add helpful notes to Tweets that might be misleading.

 <br/>